lawrluor/matchstats/README.md

 >>> len(User.query.all()) #returns length of list of all Users in database
 >>> Region.query.all() #returns list of all Regions in database

 3. If some SQL error is thrown, the database isn't populated yet.
-Otherwise, skip to the next section
+OTHERWISE, SKIP TO THE NEXT SECTION
 4. Exit the shell, and delete the current SQLite database.
 $ rm app2.db